microsoft/code-with-engineering-playbook/docs/automated-testing/performance-testing/README.md

 ## Key Performance testing activities

-Performance testing activities vary depending on sub category of performance test, the engagement requirements and constraints.
-For specific guidance you can follow the link to the sub category of performance tests listed above.
-Following are some activities which will generally be involved:
+Performance testing activities vary depending on the subcategory of performance testing and the system's requirements and constraints.
+For specific guidance you can follow the link to the subcategory of performance tests listed above.
+The following activities might be included depending on the performance test subcategory:

-### Identify and Define the Acceptance criteria for the tests
+### Identify the Acceptance criteria for the tests

-This will generally include identifying and defining the goals and constrains for the performance characteristics of the system
+This will generally include identifying the goals and constraints for the performance characteristics of the system

 ### Plan and design the tests

 In general we need to consider the following points:

-- Defining the load the application would be tested with
+- Defining the load the application should be tested with

 - Establishing the metrics to be collected

-- Establish which tools will be used for the tests
+- Establish what tools will be used for the tests

-- Establish the performance test frequency : whether the performance tests be done as a part of the feature development sprints, or only prior to release to a major environment?
+- Establish the performance test frequency: whether the performance tests be done as a part of the feature development sprints, or only prior to release to a major environment?

-### Test implementation
+### Implementation

+- Implement the performance tests according to the designed approach.

-- Apply the design and create the performance tests based on them
+- Instrument the system and ensure that is emitting the needed performance metrics.

 ### Test Execution

-- Execute the tests and collect the performance metrics.
-Take note of the previous section Around Load Testing, Chaos Testing, Stress and Spike Testing
+- Execute the tests and collect performance metrics.

 ### Result analysis and re-testing

-- The test are executed, the results are collected and the environments are monitored

-- The results are analysed

-- Depending on the scenario, modification of application or configuration are done and testing cycle is repeated again
+- Analyze the results/performance metrics from the tests.

+- Identify needed changes to tweak the system (i.e., code, infrastructure) to better accommodate the test objectives.

+- Then test again.
+This cycle continues until the test objective is achieved.

 ## Resources